 A number of measures have been taken to reduce the carbon footprint of our non-domestic buildings, in line with the Carbon Reduction Plan, including:

-- Roof replacement completed at Riverside Leisure Centre to provide for 124kW solar PV array, to be completed in January 2023.
+- Roof replacement completed at Riverside Leisure Centre to provide for 124kW solar PV array, completed in January 2023.

 - Construction of St Sidwell’s Passivhaus leisure centre, opened in Spring 2022.
 Passivhaus adopts a whole-building approach with clear, measured targets, focused on high-quality construction, certified through an exacting quality assurance process.
 With a 70% average annual energy and carbon saving potential, the building is a grand design and has been modelled to withstand predicted change in climate up to 2080.
 Building biology is at the forefront of the design, and due to the selection of materials and design of the internal environment, customers can enjoy improved air quality, optimal air temperatures and natural lighting.